ocf/ocfweb/ocfweb/docs/docs/staff/mailing-lists.md

       important services are inaccessible from outside the OCF network.
     * [Munin][munin] sends mail whenever some munin measurement (e.g. disk usage, RAM usage, etc.) is outside the normal range.
+    * [Prometheus][prometheus] sends mail for alerts, similar to Munin.
+ * `extcomm`: A compilation of technical mailing lists for upstream projects and projects we mirror.

 On the administrative side, the `officers` mailing list receives emails related to OCF administrivia.
 Cabinet members are expected to be on this mailing list,